This post was originally written in February 2020 and is being occasionally updated.

 Notable bells and whistles: The built-in library of the words and phrases is huge; when you first come upon a new flashcard, there are several different angles you can work with it to memorize, including recording yourself saying the words.
 The dialogue library (in effect, the podcasts) is not too large and aimed at users beyond the beginner level (which appeals to me but may not be useful to people just starting out); you can add individual phrases from the dialogues to your flashcard reviews.
 There is also an available extension that allows you to add words and phrases to your study deck when you find something useful elsewhere on the internet.

 Pet peeves and drawbacks: Navigation around the app and user features leave a lot to be desired – even after having used the app for a while, I am unsure about best ways to achieve some of the simplest things (such as taking a look at what exactly is in my study deck).
-I am also not a fan of the bare-bones hands-off mode or of the illustrating dialogues with sentence-based visuals.
+Illustrating dialogues with sentence-based visuals is seriously counter-productive, in my opinion.
+I am also not a fan of the bare-bones hands-off mode or of the self-scrolling dialogue transcripts.

 I tried it for: French (not too extensively).
-Last tried: Early 2020.
+Last tried: Late 2020.

 Available Languages: Only 7 majors.